wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-aadconnect-topologies.md

 In the default configuration delivered by Azure AD Connect sync, the following assumptions are made:
 1. Users have only one enabled account and the forest where this account is located is used to authenticate the user.
 This is for both password sync and for federation; userPrincipalName and sourceAnchor/immutableID will come from this forest.
 2. Users have only one mailbox.
-3. The forest that hosts a user’s mailbox has the best data quality for attributes visible in the Exchange Global Address List (GAL).
+3. The forest that hosts a user's mailbox has the best data quality for attributes visible in the Exchange Global Address List (GAL).
 If there is no mailbox on the user, then any forest can be used to contribute these attribute values.
 4. If you have a linked mailbox, then there is also another account in different forest used for login.

 If your environment does not match these assumptions, the following will happen: